 HTLM tr

-The tr element in HTML is used to define a row of cells in a table.
+The <tr> element in HTML is used to define a row of cells in a table.
 Its primary purpose is to organize and structure data in a tabular format.
-The tr element acts as a container for individual cells, which can be created using the td or th elements.
+It acts as a container for individual cells, which can be created using the <td> (table data) or <th> (table header) elements.

-The tr element plays a crucial role in establishing the layout of a table.
-By using multiple tr elements, you can create multiple rows, each containing a set of cells.
-This allows for the systematic arrangement of data in a way that is easily readable and understandable.
+The <tr> element plays a key role in establishing the layout of a table.
+By using multiple <tr> elements, you can create multiple rows, each containing a set of cells.
+This arrangement allows for easy readability and clear data structure.

 Anatomy of a Table Row

-• The thead element acts as a parent container for the table headings.
-It is typically placed at the beginning of the table and groups the header rows together.
-By using thead, it becomes easier for users to identify and differentiate the headers from the rest of the table content.
-It helps improve overall readability and provides a visual hierarchy to the table structure.
+• <thead>: Acts as a parent container for the table headings.
+It groups header rows together, making it easier to identify headers from the rest of the content.

 Opening and Closing Tags